 During these initial stages of my Buteyko training, I also noticed a significant upturn regarding my blood pressure problem.
 In Woodstock, where the sky was often covered by clouds, my blood pressure would frequently go down and I would feel weak, headachy and in need of coffee.
 These symptoms improved when I started eating salt.
 In addition, I observed that sometimes a crystal of Himalayan salt could substitute for a cup of coffee, making me feel more energetic.

-Incidentally, Dr. Buteyko considered low blood pressure being a precondition for the development of a high blood pressure problem and did not designate these two as separate issues.
+Incidentally, Dr. Buteyko considered low blood pressure is a precondition for the development of a high blood pressure problem and did not designate these two as separate issues.
 Any person undergoing blood pressure problems, he discovered, experiences salt imbalance.
-In Dr. Buteyko's mind, the increase in blood pressure and the work of kidneys and salt levels were correlated.
+In Dr. Buteyko’s mind, the increase in blood pressure and the work of kidneys and salt levels were correlated.
 If the body is lacking salt, kidneys will start producing an enzyme called renin, which increases the blood pressure in order to help kidneys function better in a situation of salt deficiency.
 Dr. Buteyko believed that restoring salt balance could help overcome both kidney and blood pressure problems.
-I believe that I am a living proof that it works.
+I believe that I am living proof that it works.

 There is another interesting aspect of this story about over-breathing in regards to salt.

-These minerals (particularly magnesium, phosphorus and calcium) are essential for many basic functions of the body, for example, the contraction of muscles and the propagation of nerve impulses.
+These minerals (particularly magnesium, phosphorus, and calcium) are essential for many basic functions of the body, for example, the contraction of muscles and the propagation of nerve impulses.
 Their deficiency negatively affects how the nerves and muscles work, making a person feel dull and weak.

 On top of it, the loss of phosphorus and magnesium from the kidneys affects our energy level.
 Phosphorus is needed to create ATP (Adenosine triphosphate), which is a molecule that stores energy.
 A lack of phosphorus and magnesium depletes our energy stores and prevents the body from producing more energy.
 This affects every single action: anything that the body needs energy for is not going to work well.
-This includes the immune system—which will lack energy to create antibodies to fight infections—the liver, the gastrointestinal tract, the kidneys, etc. Muscles and nerves are also affected.
+This includes the immune system (which will lack the energy to create antibodies to fight infections) the liver, the gastrointestinal tract, the kidneys, etc. Muscles and nerves are also affected.
 When you exercise, your muscles are using up energy.
 At the same time, energy is created inside the muscles by using ATP.
-If you don't have much ATP stored, your muscles will fatigue quickly.
+If you don’t have much ATP stored, your muscles will fatigue quickly.

 How to choose the right salt?
 Once I asked Dr. Novozhilov this question and his answer was “choose local.”
 I am in agreement with this advice yet aware that for most people it is not an option.